srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 ## Containerlab topology file

-The whole lab topology,  is declared in the Containerlab [`srl-k8s-lab.clab.yml`][clab-topo] file.
+The whole lab topology is declared in the Containerlab [`srl-k8s-lab.clab.yml`][clab-topo] file.

-Let's review the different components of our definition file:
+Let's review the different components of our topology definition file:

 ### Images